COMPOSER FAQ

 Should I go to film music school?
 If so, where?

 Of course, there are a million other things you should bring to the table.
-And you can learn those in a film music program.
+And you can learn those in a music program targeted for screen composing.
 The best program in the United States for several years running is the Composition for the Screen MFA program at Columbia College Chicago*; other programs include University of Southern California, Berklee College of Music, UCLA Extension Program, Seattle Film Institute, and New York University.
 New programs roll out every school year at colleges around the country (and around the world—international programs are gaining in popularity fast!), so you should do your own research here.
 If you're the type of person who benefits from a structured environment, these programs will help you achieve a well-rounded basic knowledge of the Industry before you go leaping in.

 They also are useful for establishing your first contacts within the Industry—many studio-assistant gigs never get posted anywhere, because the composer finds plenty of well-qualified applicants from within the ranks of these programs.